AdamDoyle2056/Portfolio/README.md

 ## About Me

-I’m a final-year Computer Science student passionate about game development and creative software engineering.
+I’m a final-year Computer Science student passionate about creative software engineering and real world, useful computer vision projects.
-My focus is on building immersive gameplay systems, efficient code architectures, and clean, well-documented projects.
+My focus is on contributing data-driven AI solutions to companies and clients using computer vision techniques, as well as immersing players in mechanically fun and challenging environments

 I’m currently:
 - Completing my final-year CS coursework
-- Developing a capstone Unity game
+- Looking for graduate job opportunities
-- Preparing a portfolio to showcase technical and creative projects
+- Finalizing my placement with my industry partner (computer vision based project)

-I’m open to opportunities in game development, tools engineering, or creative software roles where I can blend art, code, and systems thinking.
+I’m open to opportunities in game development, software engineering, and AI/Computer vision based projects.

 ---